 - diffs in your code review tool, via integrations

 - code files on your code host, via integrations

-Read the code intelligence documentation to learn more and to set it up.
+Read the code navigation documentation to learn more and to set it up.

 Sourcegraph code search is fast, works across all your repositories at any commit, and has no indexing delay.
 Code search also includes advanced features, including: